feifel/jtra/SPECS.md

 #### Timer Resilience

-Since data is stored in the browser's IndexedDB, the server tracks each client's last-seen time via SignalR connection state.
-When a browser disconnects (tab closed, network loss):

-1. **On disconnect**: Server notes the disconnect time for that connection
+The client stores its current task in IndexedDB (`connection_state` store) before the browser unloads (using `beforeunload` event).
+On startup, the app:

+1. Reads the last entry from IndexedDB to determine what was being tracked
-2. **On reconnect**: Client compares current time with last stored task's start time
+2. Compares the last entry's start time with the current time
-3. **Gap detection**: If there's a gap (user was away), the client prompts: "You were away from XX:XX to XX:XX.
-What were you doing?"
+3. If there's a time gap (user was away), displays a **non-intrusive indicator** in the UI: "Last tracked: XX:XX.
+Add missing entries?"
-   - User can fill the gap with a task or mark it as `Break`
+4. User can click to add entries for the gap period, or ignore it
-   - Multiple gaps in a day are handled sequentially

-The client stores its current task in IndexedDB (`connection_state` store) before the browser unloads (using `beforeunload` event), enabling gap detection on the next session.
+The server does not track client disconnect/reconnect.
+The user is responsible for filling any gaps in their time tracking.
+This keeps the architecture simple and puts the user in control.

-On startup, the app reads the last IndexedDB entry to determine what was being tracked, then waits for the next SignalR timer event from the server.
+On startup, the app waits for the next SignalR timer event from the server.

 ### 3.2 Task Entry